estebanmunchjones2019/web-components-intro-article/Readme.md

 npm install
 ```

-After this process finished, you'll see a `vendor` folder, at the same level as `public` and `src` folders.
-You'll have two files inside the `vendor` folder: `custom-elements-es5-adapter.js` and `webcomponents-bundle.js`.
+After this process finished, you'll see a `/public/vendor` folder that has been created.
+You'll have two files inside it: `custom-elements-es5-adapter.js` and `webcomponents-bundle.js`.

 ![](./images/react-3.jpg)